chaconlab/IMOD/TUTORIAL.md

 HE     -1  3 3.8 6
 XX     -1  1 3.8 6
 </pre>
 <p>This file applies different functions to atom pairs belonging to residues with SS: H vs. H (HH), E vs. E (EE) and H vs. E (HE).
-The XX function will be applied to remaining pairs of atoms.</p>
+The XX function will be applied to the remaining pairs of atoms.</p>
 <p>Given the non-Helical or non-Sheet regions are more flexible than the rest, sometimes may be interesting to increase flexibility in those regions.
 The corresponding command would be:</p>
 <div class="box-note">imode 1ab3.pdb -P 2 --func funcCX.txt -o imodeCX</div>
 <p>The functions file (<a href="media/files/funcCX.txt">funcCX.txt</a>) is:</p>